ultimate271/notes/tolkien/ringsofpower.md

 Celebrimbor alone, and the hand of Sauron had never touched them; yet they also were subject to the One.

+### Sauron begins to give rings to men and dwarves so that he might control them
 From that time war never ceased between Sauron and the Elves; and Eregion was laid waste, and Celebrimbor slain, and the doors of Moria were shut.
 In that time the stronghold and refuge of Imladris, that Men called Rivendell, was